Purity in compactly generated derivators and t-structures with Grothendieck hearts: Purity and finiteness conditions on the heart.

 \section{Purity and finiteness conditions on the heart.}

 Let $\mathcal{G}$ denote the heart of a t-structure ${\bf t}$.
-In many interesting examples, the heart $\mathcal{G}$ is locally finitely presented and so has an internal definition of purity (see \cite{exactly} for more details).
+In many interesting examples, the heart $\mathcal{G}$ has a set of finitely presented generators i.e.~$\mathcal{G}$ is \textbf{locally finitely presented}.
+In this case, $\mathcal{G}$ has an internal definition of purity (see \cite{exactly} for more details).
 Moreover, the purity in $\mathcal{G}$ is intimately linked with finiteness conditions on $\mathcal{G}$.
 In this section we will investigate the connection between purity in $\Der(\base)$ and purity in the heart $\mathcal{G}$ of a t-structure satisfying the equivalent conditions of Theorem \ref{Thm: groth hearts}.